Dear Students, Faculty and Staff,

 To best engage this work and honor the intentions expressed on the part of those creating the demands, I responded to the student authors with a choice of dates to meet with me and all members of the Cabinet.
 The purpose of that meeting, which took place on Monday of this week, was to listen and learn from our students.
 We must collaborate and consult with one another if we are to create lasting change.

 As next steps, the Cabinet and I agreed to:

-While we work together as a campus and with the broader community to achieve our shared goals, I acknowledge that there are multiple paths to achieving them and we may not always be in full agreement about the path forward.
-The work that is before us to advance our diversity, inclusion, equity and anti-racism goals is multi-faceted and involves the hearts, minds and expertise of our entire campus community.
-It’s not just that all of us have a role to play; all of us must assume responsibility for learning (and unlearning) and growing together as a community in which all have access to the best that Puget Sound has to offer, and in a manner in which all feel valued, heard, and respected.
+While we work together as a campus and with the broader community to achieve our shared goals, I acknowledge that there are multiple paths to achieving them, and we may not always be in full agreement about the path forward.
+The work that is before us to advance our diversity, inclusion, equity, and anti-racism goals is multi-faceted.
+It involves the hearts, minds, and expertise of our entire campus community.
+It’s not just that all of us have a role to play; all of us must assume responsibility for learning (and unlearning) and grow together as a community in which all have access to the best that Puget Sound has to offer, and in a manner in which all feel valued, heard, and respected.

-We are moving forward in critically important ways against a seemingly ever-present backdrop of a prolonged pandemic, economic uncertainty, and a rapid pace of change that must be embraced if we are to advance our mission of educating students in relevant and meaningful ways today, and in the years to come.
-There are many calls upon our time and attention, but none are as important as the creation of a strong community that feels pride in who we are and the work that we do.
+We are moving forward in critically important ways against a seemingly ever-present backdrop of a prolonged pandemic, economic uncertainty, and a rapid pace of change that must be embraced if we are to advance our mission of educating students in relevant and meaningful ways today and in the years to come.
+There are many calls upon our time and attention, but none are as important as creating a strong community that feels pride in who we are and the work that we do.
 Together.